keptn/community/mentorship/gsoc/2022/projects/new-docs-site-engine/README.md

 - Implementing all SEO approaches listed in [https://docusaurus.io/docs/seo](https://docusaurus.io/docs/seo) like adding metadata in site configuration, adding metadata for all single pages, adding metadata in the front matter of all markdown files, etc.

   > This will take some time to implement as we will be adding metadata in the front matter of all files and will be implementing slowly as we still moving the content to the new documentation site engine.
+  > Adding metadata will help in SEO like we can provide a better description of the page, a title for the page, keywords for the page, etc. If we don’t proper metadata then the search engine will not be able to understand what the page is about and will not be able to rank it properly.

 ## Future Work to be done

-These are work that was part of this proposal but was partially implemented or not implemented at all like:
+The following work items were part of this proposal but were either partially implemented or not implemented at all:

 - Adding Multiple repository docs support feature.